SatimAskhat/MonolithicAdventureGame-Homework-1/docs/Readme.md

 5. Reduced coupling between components
 6. Clear separation of game mechanics

+## Justification for Class Structure
+The new classes were structured to adhere to the SOLID principles, which enhance maintainability, testability, and extensibility.
+By separating concerns, each class focuses on a single responsibility, reducing complexity and improving readability.
+Interfaces decouple dependencies, allowing high-level modules to depend on abstractions, which facilitates easier addition of new features and reduces coupling.
+This clear separation of game mechanics ensures that changes in one part of the system do not affect others, promoting a modular and organized codebase.
+The refactored design allows for easy additions, such as new enemy types, items, combat mechanics, and level types, by extending existing classes or implementing new interfaces.
+This approach not only simplifies the integration of new features but also maintains the integrity of the existing system, ensuring that enhancements do not disrupt the current functionality.

 ## Running the Game
 ```java
 public class Game {